 Occupying the former site of the historic Golden Theatre is The Projector, a refurbished cinema that’s home to an eclectic selection of films (it also selectively screens mainstream ones), as well as Intermission Bar which hosts unique events and dishes out tasty bites.
-Settle yourself into a seat – or a bean bag – and be spoilt for choice with an array of films that run the gamut.
+Get cosy in a seat – or a bean bag – and be spoilt for choice with an array of films that run the gamut.
 Besides indie titles and arthouse flicks, The Projector also shows local and cult classics such as Rocky Horror Show and 2001: A Space Odyssey.
-The Projector also hosts themed nights, so prepare to dress the part.
+It also hosts themed nights, so prepare to dress the part.

 Get all your indie fix at this independent cinema.
 Filmgarde showcases an eclectic range of local and international blockbusters as well as independent films, including exclusive releases by local and Asian filmmakers.
 Believe it or not, it's the first cineplex in Asia to be fully fitted with cutting-edge immersive sound system, the AuroMax by Auro Technologies and Barco, to further elevate the movie screening experience.

 Swap your usual mall movie theatre for something different.
 Sat atop the shophouses in Ann Siang Rd, The Screening Room opens doors for guests to order meals while sinking into the super comfy lounge seats at this intimate rooftop space.
 There's usually a movie going on but watch out for special seasonal flicks.
 Expect rom-coms of Valentine's Day, horror films on Halloween and Christmas feel-goods in December.